-This is corroborated by another study led by i24c and CapGemini Consulting132.
-The EU indeed appears to have key assets in the energy transition when we look at existing EU businesses and their ability to innovate.
+This is corroborated by another study led by i24c and CapGemini Consulting135.
+The EU indeed appears to have key assets in the energy transition when we look beyond utilities, at other existing EU businesses and their ability to innovate.

 This is in particular true for wind turbines, a booming sector where EU businesses are the world leaders (see table 1), symbolised by the success of Vestas (DK), as well as Siemens (DE), Gamesa (ES) and Enercon (DE).